Saturday, May 16, 2026

 Sophie sat straight in her chair.
 "My husband fixed those drains himself.
 They held through the spring floods of '52 without a breach.
 The price we discussed is fair, Herr Olsen.
 I don't want charity, but I won't be cheated."

 The man raised his eyes to hers for a moment, then returned to his papers.
 "I will honor our price," he murmured.
 "The Mormons are nothing if not efficient.
-They have already contacted our office about transferring the proceeds of your sale.
+They have already contacted our office regarding the transfer of the proceeds from your sale.
 Are you absolutely certain you wish to entrust the entire proceeds to them?"

 "I'm certain," Sophie replied, voice flat and sure.
 "Safest path I have.
 They gave their word to keep every penny safe until I get to Zion.
 Once I'm there, that money buys me a home, a start, a life with the Saints."

-The sale was businesslike, taking away who she was on paper, leaving her exposed.
-The farm belonged to someone else now.
-By noon, the deed would be set, and her family's years here would come down to a few coins and some papers for the journey.
+The sale was quick and formal.
+The farm now belonged to someone else.
+By noon, the deed would be finished, and all their years here would be reduced to some money and travel papers.

 The agent took the keys and the deed book and left.
-Sophie stood in the kitchen, listening to the empty quiet.
-A house now, not a home.
-Just wood and plaster again.
-She went to the hearth, reached into the hidden spot behind the mantle, and pulled out her leather-bound hymnal.
+Sophie stood in the kitchen and listened to the silence.
+The house felt empty now.
+She went to the hearth, reached behind the mantle, and took out her leather hymnal.

-Marianne Lautrup stood in the doorway, face pale, eyes red from crying.
-She looked at the empty shelves and bare floor, hands twisting her apron hem.
-"It's really happening," Marianne whispered, voice barely above the wind in the chimney.
+Marianne Lautrup stood in the doorway.
+Her face was pale, and her eyes were red from crying.
+She looked at the empty shelves and the bare floor, twisting her apron in her hands.
+"It's really happening," Marianne said quietly.
 "We're leaving the graves.
-My mother, your Peter... they stay here in the damp, and we go where the sun burns."
+My mother, your Peter.
+They stay here, and we go far away."

-"The dead aren't in the earth, Marianne," Sophie said, tucking the hymnal into her shawl.
-"They're in the promises we keep for the children.
-If we stay, Emma and Anne grow up to be kitchen maids.
-Peter, Thomas, and Otto break their backs for a landlord who doesn't know their names.
-In Zion, they own the air they breathe."
+"The dead are not just in the ground, Marianne," Sophie said, putting the hymnal in her shawl.
+"They live on in the promises we keep for our children.
+If we stay, Emma and Anne will work as maids.
+Peter, Thomas, and Otto will work hard for a landlord who does not care about them.
+In Zion, they can have a better life."

-Marianne leaned against the doorframe, looking like she might fall if she stepped away.
+Marianne leaned against the doorframe.
 "I saw Elder Hansen this morning.
-He was talking to the men about crossing the Atlantic.
-He spoke of waves like they were just hills to climb.
-But the sea is deep, Sophie.
-So very deep."
+He talked to the men about crossing the Atlantic.
+He made it sound easy, but the sea is deep, Sophie.
+Very deep."

-"Then we'll be like oil on water," Sophie said, moving to her friend and touching her shoulder.
-"We'll stay on the surface because we have work to do.
-Now help me gather the children.
+"We will manage," Sophie said, resting her hand on Marianne's shoulder.
+"We have work to do.
+Help me gather the children.
 It's time to go."

-"Are we to see the Prophet now, Mama?"
-Emma asked, her small hand grasping at Sophie's skirt.
-She appeared weary, her five-year-old countenance bearing a solemnness matching the dimming heavens.
+"Are we going to see the Prophet now, Mama?"
+Emma asked, holding onto Sophie's skirt.
+She looked tired, her face serious for a five-year-old.

-"It is time," Sophie said.
+"It's time," Sophie said.
 "Stay close.
-Don't speak to strangers, and don't let go of the bundles.
-Everything we own is in those sacks."
+Don't talk to strangers, and hold on to your bundles.
+Everything we have is in those sacks."

-The coach arrived with a rattle of harness and the smell of wet leather and horse.
-The driver was from the next parish, someone Peter had traded grain with, but he looked at Sophie like she was a dead woman walking.
-He didn't offer to help with the sacks.
-His silence judged her, and she bore it without a word.
+The coach arrived, the harness rattling and the air smelling of wet leather and horse.
+The driver was from the next parish.
+Peter had traded grain with him before.
+He looked at Sophie but did not help with the sacks.
+He said nothing, and Sophie did not complain.

-As they pulled away, the wheels churning the half-frozen mud, Sophie felt the road's vibration through the floorboards into her boots.
-Gentofte and her old life were gone within minutes, lost behind them.
-She reached into her pocket and touched the travel papers, the thin sheets that held her children's future.
+As the coach moved away, the wheels turned in the half-frozen mud.
+Sophie felt the shaking through the floor and into her boots.
+Gentofte and her old life disappeared behind them.
+She reached into her pocket and touched the travel papers, thinking about her children's future.

 -------------------------------------------------------------------------